authorityab/OpalMind/.assistant/status.md

 - Completed P-006 by shipping funnel analytics helpers in the SDK and new `/tools/get-funnel-analytics` API endpoint with docs/tests.
 - Patched funnel step normalization to read nested Matomo `definition.steps` containers and added regression coverage for missing flow metrics.
 - Hardened goal conversion normalization to flatten nested Matomo buckets, merge duplicate goals, reject metadata-only records, and allow label-based lookups alongside Matomo special IDs.
+- Logged follow-up backlog item P-006a to finish funnel analytics hardening and mirrored it in the active plan.

 ## Open Questions
 - Q1: Which monitoring platform (Grafana, DataDog, other) will poll `/tools/get-health-status` so we can tailor payload parsing and alert thresholds?